Great Portrait Locations Around Montreal

 Pros:

 Great landscaping is easy to find here.
 It's also clean and has parking lots.
 If you have a large group it shouldn't be too hard to find enough space.
+Lots of interesting architecture can be found in the Chinese Garden section.

 Cons: